 About Business in the Community’s work on gender equality

-The commercial imperative for realising women’s potential in the workplace is clear: gender equality enhances employee engagement, boosts productivity, meets the diverse needs of customers and suppliers, and improves brand reputation.
+Achieving a truly gender-balanced workforce means employers must recruit and progress the best talent, irrespective of gender.
+The commercial imperative for gender equality is clear.
+It enhances employee engagement, boosts productivity, meets the diverse needs of customers and suppliers, and improves brand reputation.

 Make your workplace truly gender equal